The Tale of the Tiger

 • Reduced Prices (selected dates) • No Single Supplement (ltd. availability) • Extension Options • Upgraded Flight Option • Walking Content: 2 • Group Size: 5 – 18

 Ranthambore is the quintessential Rajasthan wildlife park.
 Dominated by a 1,000 year-old fort, the landscape is dotted with cupolas, temples and memorial stones all bearing witness to a varied and fascinating history.
 The mighty Mughal Emperor Akbar fought a battle here for control of the fort but today the tiger rules the thick forest gorges that surround it.
 This magnificent feline, the national symbol of India, is represented in art, literature and folklore.

-Due to topography and vegetation, game drives differ from those in Africa.
+Due to topography and vegetation and the determination to find a tiger, game drives differ from those in Africa.
 However, they provide a rewarding and uniquely Indian experience.